ale-bey/poll_of_polls_de/README.md

-# poll_of_polls_de
+# Polling Aggregator for the *Sonntagsfrage* in German National Election Polling
 Polling Aggregator for German National Elections
-"It automatically collects current polling data from wahlrecht.de and produces an interactive visualization."
+It automatically collects current polling data from wahlrecht.de and produces an interactive, aggregate visualization.